ocaml/omd/README.md

-Omd: a Markdown parser in OCaml
+OMD: a Markdown parser in OCaml
 =================================

-Omd implements a Markdown parser in OCaml.
+OMD implements a Markdown parser in OCaml.

-Omd provides two things:
+OMD provides two things:

 1. the command-line tool `omd`, which takes some Markdown and converts it to HTML or Markdown.

    Use `omd -help` for more information on how to use it.

-2. the OCaml library `omd`, which provides several modules:
+2. the library for OCaml contains several modules:
    - the module `Omd` contains most functions a user will need for basic Markdown manipulation.
    - the modules `Omd_parser`, `Omd_lexer`, `Omd_backend`, `Omd_representation` and `Omd_utils` basically implement what their names say: